1998 Illinois State Redbirds football team

 The 1998 Illinois State Redbirds football team represented Illinois State University as a member of the Gateway Football Conference during the 1998 NCAA Division I-AA football season.
-Led by third-year head coach Todd Berry, the Redbirds compiled an overall record of 8–4 with a mark of 4–2 mark in conference play, placing second in the Gateway.
+Led by third-year head coach Todd Berry, the Redbirds compiled an overall record of 8–4 with a mark of 4–2 in conference play, placing second in the Gateway.
 Illinois State received an at-large bid to the NCAA Division I-AA Football Championship playoffs, losing to Northwestern State in the first round.
 Illinois State was ranked No. 16 in The Sports Network's postseason ranking of NCAA Division I-AA teams.
 The team played home games at Hancock Stadium in Normal, Illinois.